suayTian/myRepository/README.md

 # myRepository

 Hi everyone:
-  it's my hornor for meet you
+  it's my honor for meet you